Spring & summer events

 Please read our NRVC terms and conditions for all events and programs.

-This workshop at our annual Summer Institute will be held at the Marillac Center, in Leavenworth, KS.
+This workshop will be available at our annual Summer Institute at the Marillac Center, in Leavenworth, KS.
 It is the home of the Sisters of Charity of Leavenworth.
-The nearest airport is Kansas City (MCI) and ground transportation is available through Lyft, Uber, and Super Shuttle.
+The nearest airport is Kansas City (MCI), and ground transportation is available through Lyft, Uber, and Super Shuttle.
 The airport is 16 miles from the retreat center.

-Eucharistic Liturgy for workshop participants will be offered each day in the Chapel, including Sunday Mass.
+Eucharistic Liturgy for workshop participants will be offered each day at 8:45 a.m. in the Chapel.
 All participants are invited to be Liturgical leaders for Mass.

 Become an NRVC member here to save on workshop fees.